What is HCV?

 Who is at risk for Hepatitis C/HCV?

-- Health care and public safety workers with exposure to blood
+- Health care workers who regularly come into contact with blood

 How is Hepatitis transmitted?